imarc/auth/README.md

 ## Authorization Manager

 You can create an authorization manager for your authorized user.
-The object you pass to the constructor must implement the `iMarc\Auth\EntityInterface` which contains two methods:
+The object you pass to the constructor must implement the `Auth\EntityInterface` which contains two methods:

 - getRoles() - returns an array of all the roles the object/entity contains
 - getPermissions() - returns user specific ACLs which overload roles